hashref/App-xls2xlsx/README.md

 # NAME

-App::xls2xlsx - It's new $module

-# SYNOPSIS

-    use App::xls2xlsx;

-# DESCRIPTION

-App::xls2xlsx is ...
+App::xls2xlsx - Command line app for converting xls spreadsheets to xlsx spreasheets.

-# LICENSE
+# VERSION

-Copyright (C) David Betz.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+version 0.1.0

 # AUTHOR

 David Betz <hashref@gmail.com>

+# COPYRIGHT

+This software is copyright (c) 2021 by David Betz

+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.